Bevis-Z/BowenPersonalProjectMockHotel/README.md

 ### 1. Project Description

-This project is implemented based on separate frontend and backend system, you can find specific command of how to run the program in the end of this file
+This project is implemented based on separate frontend and backend system, you can find specific command of how to run the program in the end of this file.

 ### 2.1.
 Feature Set 1.
 Admin Auth